François Brousse: Victor Hugo, the unrecognized Prophet

 His in-depth research of Hugo's book allowed him to publish the article, "Les Tours de la nuit" (Night Tours) in the May 1939 edition of the magazine Astrosophie.
 In this article, he announces the fall of the fascist dictators.
 It was easy for him to recognize the führer Adolf Hitler: "[…] A man with the eyes of a wolf, nothing to him but his mustache […] " in the capturing snapshots Victor Hugo gives in "La Vision de Dante" within La Légende des siècles (The Legend of Ages), where a monstrous despot is described in vivid images.

-To complete this historical background, in Les Châtiments, the diatribe entitled "Ad Majoram Dei Gloriam" appeared and the threefold Pétainiste slogan "Work, Family, Patrimony" magnificently joined with: "Priests, we will write upon a brilliant flag/ Order, Religion, Property, Family."
+To complete this historical background, in Les Châtiments, the diatribe entitled "Ad Majoram Dei Gloriam" appeared and the threefold Pétainiste slogan "Work, Family, Patrimony" joined with: "Priests, we will write upon a brilliant flag/ Order, Religion, Property, Family."

 In his essay Les Secrets kabbalistiques de Victor Hugo, which pertinently touches on the poet's intimate notes, François Brousse describes Victor Hugo as a "Prodigious character, a centaur of the infinite, Janus of the incredible world, a siren in the ocean of skies and a tetramorph sphinx lying on the brink of chasms.
 This unfathomable master appears as such, where all rivers of inspiration cross with the turmoil of glory and rapture."